 Snakes in your home, garden or rock piles?
 Those slithering serpents are probably harmless.
 Critter Control can help you deal with snakes in a humane and rational way.
-If you see a snake and are concerned, call Critter Control at 419.534.0909 and our trained technicians can oftentimes catch the snake if it is still there.
+If you see a snake and are concerned, call Critter Control and our trained technicians can oftentimes catch the snake if it is still there.

 Getting rid of SNAKEs